 Visitation, also called parenting time, is the right of nonresidential parents to have frequent, meaningful contact to maintain a loving relationship with their children.
 Although Kansas family law presumes that visitation with a nonresidential parent is in the best interest of the child, specific facts can overcome that presumption, allowing a judge to place restrictions on visitation or prohibit contact with the child altogether.
 For these reasons, it’s important to seek representation from an experienced family law attorney.
-At The Henry Law Firm, P.A., we draw on nearly 25 years of combined experience to manage visitation disputes for your benefit and for your child’s welfare.
+At The Henry Law Firm, P.A., we draw on over 25 years of combined experience to manage visitation disputes for your benefit and for your child’s welfare.
 We also help grandparents obtain visitation orders whenever appropriate.

 A nonresidential parent can file for visitation with a child as part of a divorce proceeding or after establishing paternity.
 The court will order visitation if, after examining all the facts and applying relevant factors, it finds that visitation is in the best interests of the child.
 When you petition for visitation, or parenting time, there are three possible outcomes: